Skip to Content

 Why is there PFAS in our drinking water?

 China Lake is the sole source of water for KWD.
-The level of PFAS in the drinking water is essentially the same as the level of PFAS in China Lake.
-The cause of PFAS contamination in China Lake is currently unknown.
-However, this contamination illustrates the continuing need to protect sources of drinking water from human activity that might cause contamination.
+The existing treatment process is was not designed for PFAS removal when it was constructed in 1992.Therefore, the PFAS levels in the drinking water at the tap are essentially the same as the level of PFAS in China Lake.
+Currently, the root cause of PFAS contamination in China Lake is unknown, however, this contamination illustrates the continuing need to protect sources of drinking water from human activity that might cause contamination.

 What will PFAS treatment cost?